PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 ```
 ##### R eseach
-Who should respond with denying a desinformation or, when there is mistake(s), then misinformation?
+Who gonna respond with denying a desinformation or, when there is mistake(s), then misinformation?
 ```

 ```
 ##### L earning from Mistakes

 From such innocents there are possible to learn a lot.
 I.e.:
-* Does all related instutions should include their comment, when this deals with their actions?
+* Does all related instutions include their comment, when this deals with their actions?
 * Forwarding request to designated place and getting full response could be a way for a fluent communication.
 ```